BEALE, Thomas. The Natural History of the Sperm Whale ... To Which is Added, A Sketch of a South-Sea Whaling Voyage.

 Tax included.
 Shipping calculated at checkout.

-Very rare revised and enlarged second edition of 1839.
-The work was first published in 1835 in an edition of 133 copies.
-'From its first appearance Beale's book has been recognised as an essential reference for studies of whales and whaling.
-It provides for the sperm whale and the British Southern whale fishery, a handbook similar to that supplied for the Greenland Right whale and the Northern whale fishery by William Scoresby junr in his An Account of the Arctic Regions […] Beale was one of the first observers, if not the first, to provide an accurate description of the sperm whale's appearance, habits, and general biology' (p. v in the 1973 reprint).
-The work is also notable for providing one of the primary sources used by Melville in the composition of the whaling scenes in Moby Dick.
+‘From its first appearance Beale’s book has been recognized as an essential reference for studies of whales and whaling.
+It provides for the sperm whale and the British Southern whale fishery, a handbook similar to that supplied for the Greenland Right whale and the Northern whale fishery by William Scoresby junr in his An Account of the Arctic Regions […] Beale was one of the first observers, if not the first, to provide an accurate description of the sperm whale’s appearance, habits, and general biology’ (1973 reprint, p. v).